Apple’s confirmed an iOS 14.4 update and the software is currently in beta testing ahead of an official release for iPhone.

 If you’re feeling leery, dig into early feedback from early adopters.
 If you’re still undecided, think about waiting.

-Jailbreak developers have jailbroken iOS 14.0, but support is limited to the iPhone SE, iPhone 6s, and iPhone 6s Plus.
+Jailbreak developers have jailbroken recent versions of iOS 14, but support is limited to older iPhone models.

 So for now if you own a newer iPhone model and you’re jailbroken or want to jailbreak, you’ll need to stay on iOS 13.